tegeling/MarketingCloudAssetConnector/README.md

 ![Creative Asset Sample Record](./screenshots/SampleCreativeAsset.png)
 ![Creative Asset Sample Record with File](./screenshots/SampleCreativeAssetFiles.png)

-This object has a Quick Action button named "Upload Creative Asset" to invoke a Flow named MCCreateNewAssetFlow.
+This object has a Quick Action button named **Upload Creative Asset** to invoke a Flow named MCCreateNewAssetFlow.
 You can change and edit this flow to adopt your specific requirements.

 ![MCCreateNewAssetFlow](./screenshots/MCCreateNewAssetFlow.png)

-The flow contains an Apex Action named Create New Asset.
+The flow contains an Apex Action named **Create New Asset**.
 This action invokes the Apex invocable method in class MCCreateNewAssetCallout.
 You can configure the following input parameters:
 | Label | Description | Required/Optional |
 |---------------|------------------------------|--------------------|